mpbrucker/PoEJukeboxHeroes/docs/sprints.md

 ### Electrical

-In Sprint 3, we ordered buttons with the intention of including them in our structure for the final deliverable.
+In Sprint 3, we ordered buttons with the intention of including the in our structure for the final deliverable.
 The three buttons were incorporated in the electrical system and the software system controlled by the Raspberry Pi.
 We were able to make the button play "Twinkle, Twinkle, Little Star" and hope to use the other two to choose from a list of songs.

 ### Software

 On the software side, we programmed the Raspberry Pi to process user-selected MIDI files automatically.
 The information from the MIDI file is parsed and sent to the Arduino, which controls the solenoids and hits the marbles onto the xylophone in the rhythm of the tune.
 This program can parse any MIDI file chosen by the user; its flexibility made it an attractive choice for a stretch goal because it works well with our other goal involving our jukebox being able to play multiple songs.

 ### Team Health

+For the first week of the sprint, we planned another team bonding activity in Boston.
+Our team outing in Sprint 2 went very well and increased our productivity, so we wanted to do something similar in this sprint.

 ### Issues